ACADEMIC, COMPUTING, & DISABILITY POLICIES

 If you have a physical or learning disability and need accommodations please contact Sue Huett in the Teaching Learning Center, Village Hall, or call 2366.
 Accommodations for documented disabilities are arranged through the Disability Support Services (DSS) office.
 This syllabus and course materials are available in alternate format as appropriate to the disability.
 Accommodations are not retroactive.
 If you do not declare the disability to the DSS office, you may not receive appropriate accommodations.

 All students are expected to take the final exam as scheduled.
 Special administrations are arranged by petition to the Associate Vice President for Academic Administration three weeks prior to the close of the quarter.
-See the Walla Walla College class schedule for date and time.
+See the Walla Walla University class schedule for date and time.

 - Ask questions in class (you are paying for it).